As well as its famous Prestonians and structures, Preston conceals some very interesting facts and achievements..

 - The row of red public telephone boxes along Market Street is the longest continuous row of the old style kiosks anywhere in the country.
 They were designed by Giles Gilbert Scott who also designed Preston’s war memorial in the Flag Market.

-- Benjamin Franklin (one of the Founding Fathers of the United States of America) once owned a property on the corner of Cheapside and Friargate in the city centre.
+- Benjamin Franklin, one of the Founding Fathers of the United States of America, once stayed at a property whilst visiting family on the corner of Cheapside and Friargate in the city centre.
 A blue plaque can be found here by following the Blue Plaque Heritage Walk.

 - Leo Baxendale, who was born in Preston in 1930, drew the Bash Street Kids, Minnie the Minx and Dennis the Menace for the children’s comic the Beano.